turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 What is `setLocation` and `set:location` handler for?
 ---

-Until everything works fine (Backbone and React apps), we need to implement one location handler on React app side and apply it to Backbone app, otherwise browser history won't work.
+Until everything works fine (Backbone and React apps), we need to implement one location handler on the React app side and apply it to Backbone app, otherwise the browser history won't work.
 In every place you navigate around Backbone app, you have to use `msgbus` in this way:

 ~~~ javascript